Wicwik/thesis-official/README.md

-# Realistic image synthesis, based on adescription in natural language
+# Realistic image synthesis, based on a description in natural language
 Bachelor thesis official repository